speedie1337/spmenu/docs/docs.md

 `spmenu:license`
 :    Print the spmenu license

-`spmenu:test`
-:    Print a test script for spmenu which tests various features.
-Report any weird issues you may have.

 ## License

 spmenu is licensed under the MIT license because that's the original suckless